Microflash/preset/README.md

 ## What's this?

-`@microflash/preset` is a CSS reset to baseline the browser styles to give you a uniform foundation for building your custom styles on top of it.
+`preset` is a CSS reset to baseline the browser styles to give you a uniform foundation for building your custom styles on top of it.

 ## Install